-Then there’s the 3 sub weapons like sheild,laser and smart bomb which sounds like awesome weapons and upgrades, well yes they are but they cost stars to “fill up” before you start a new game and even worse is that if you don’t use the weapons then you lose them when you die.
+Then there are the 3 sub-weapons like a shield, laser and a smart bomb which sounds like awesome weapons and upgrades, well yes they are but they cost stars to “fill up” before you start a new game and even worse is that if you don’t use the weapons then you lose them when you die.

 You have to complete a level to unlock the next one but you also have to make sure you have enough level points too.

 Level points are small tasks/milestones like “save all men”, ” kill all enemies” and stay untouched the whole level etc. Each level has 4 milestones and if you manage to get all 4 of them on one level then you unlock a new difficulty (Normal, Hard, Expert etc) and with that comes 4 new milestones too.

 The game has social features like high score tables, score and tasks tracking etc.

 I might need to cheer up some friends every now and then though

 Nothing beats staying on top of a scoreboard, but beating people like Netrot (hello :D) sure requires skill and patience.

 When talking about the social part of the game there’s one thing i have to mention and that is the 2 player mode.
 There ain’t any 2 players online mode in the game, only couch play (PS3 / PS4) but if you got a PS4 then you can use the “SharePLAY” feature to enable the game for online play, and yes it works great!.